raffrant/CUDA-GPU-programming/README.md

 Leverages well-structured GPU algorithms for symmetric matrices Demonstrates device-level performance for fundamental numerical linear algebra tasks

+3. QR decomposition on GPU
+Implement the QR decomposition and compare it with numpy's .

 NVIDIA GPU with CUDA support